 This was a multi-year study to examine lamprey in Cedar Creek, Washington, a third-order tributary to the Lewis River.
-Objectives were to (1) estimate abundance, measure biological characteristics, determine migration timing of adult Pacific lamprey; (2) evaluate spawning habitat requirements of adult lamprey; (3) determine outmigration timing and estimate the abundance of recently metamorphosed lamprey (macropthalmia) and ammocoetes; and (4) determine larval lamprey distribution, habitat use, and biological characteristics.
+Objectives were to (1) estimate abundance, measure biological characteristics, and determine migration timing of adult Pacific lamprey; (2) evaluate spawning habitat requirements of adult lamprey; (3) determine outmigration timing and estimate the abundance of recently metamorphosed lamprey (macrophthalmia) and ammocoetes; and (4) determine larval lamprey distribution, habitat use, and biological characteristics.

 Annual population estimates of adult Pacific lamprey based on mark-recapture efforts ranged from 493 to 1,765.
 A small peak in migration usually occurred in early summer and another in the fall.
 Pacific lamprey spawning occurred throughout Cedar Creek.
 Ammocoete movement generally occurred during periods of peak flows, indicating passive migration.
-Migration of macropthalmia did not always coincide with high flows.
+Migration of macrophthalmia did not always coincide with high flows.
 Peak movements were observed in both spring and summer.

-Evaluate Status of Pacific Lamprey in Idaho Project Number 2000-028-00 (Ended June 30, 2008) Clearwater and Salmon River Subbasins, Idaho juvenile rearing and determined relative abundance throughout a major portion of the Idaho range.
-The project focused on ammocoetes and macropthalmia to describe status, distribution, and habitat utilization.
+Evaluate Status of Pacific Lamprey in Idaho Project Number 2000-028-00 (Ended June 30, 2008) Clearwater and Salmon River Subbasins, Idaho

 This project addressed status, relative abundance, and habitat utilization in Idaho.
 Current (at the time) distribution was determined in most of the Clearwater River drainage, approximately 50% of the Salmon River drainage, and 10% of the mainstem Snake River between Lewiston, ID and Hells Canyon Dam.
-The project also documented required and desired habitat for larval and
+The project also documented required and desired habitat for larval and juvenile rearing and determined relative abundance throughout a major portion of the Idaho range.
+The project focused on ammocoetes and macropthalmia to describe status, distribution, and habitat utilization.